-Another section in the same tab lets you specify the number of days, which will be considered as the period of recent orders and disable customers’ data deletion in the corresponding order-related documents.
+Another section in the same tab lets you specify the number of days, which will be considered the period of recent orders, and disable customers’ data deletion in the corresponding order-related documents.
 Here, you can also define statuses of orders for which personal data anonymization and deletion will not be allowed.

 Furthermore, the Magento 2 CCPA module adds a new section to the customer account area – Privacy Settings.
 The section allows your clients to download a copy of the collected user info in a CSV format, opt-out from selling their data to third parties, and submit requests for deleting their accounts.

 The CCPA extension for Magento 2 can be purchased for $149.
 Follow the link below to get more details about the module:'